SaltNugget/CommandCenter-Macro/README.md

 ## Notes
 - Minimum delay is 0.0001s
-- Failsafe kicks in at delays below 0.001s after 10 seconds (can disable in Settings !Major Warning When doing so!)
+- Failsafe kicks in at delays below 0.001s after 10 seconds (can disable in Settings !Major warning When doing so!)
 - Hotkeys can be rebound in the Settings tab and are saved automatically

 ## Download

-Download the latest version here >> (https://github.com/SaltNugget/CommandCenter-Macro/releases/latest)
+Download the latest version here >> https://github.com/SaltNugget/CommandCenter-Macro/releases/latest

 ---
 Made by SaltNugget